 Blank stares.
 Like every time, I find myself gesticulating wildly in attempt to make my point.
 Probably we should all learn sign language.

 Chuseok is the cherished family tradition where Koreans, if possible, escape from their family in far off places, as evidenced by the forever-unsmiling hoards who have today descended upon the Incheon departure hall.
 Endless human logjams are waterfalling down escalators, whirlpooling in coffee plazas, multiplying like bacteria as flights take off through great walls of glass.
 The only available movement is a slight shuffle through the crowd.
 The natural passage of time drags, stretching itself out across the length of early October.

-Thousands of years taking pages from the Analects of Confucious has left people wondering: what better way to celebrate our annual thankgiving than PEACEing to Cebu or Dallas or Denpasar?
-K-logistics, supported by an overwhelming amount of the population have practically tripled the price of my flight to Taiwan, but it’s better than hanging around a ghost town Seoul for two weeks.
-Available ferries cruise Incheon to Tianjin or Busan to Fukuoka – I’m not sure why the imperialists get the good deals… I bit the bullet and paid $700 for a two hour flight, one of those trans-Asian-Pacific voyages with hardly enough time for the drink cart to make its strait line trajectory from the front to the back of the fuselage.
+Thousands of years taking pages from the Analects of Confucious has left people wondering: what better way to celebrate the annual thankgiving holiday than PEACEing to Cebu or Phuket or Denpasar?
+K-logistics have practically tripled the price of my flight to Taiwan, but it’s better than hanging around a ghost town Seoul for two weeks.
+Available ferries cruise from Incheon to Tianjin or Busan to Fukuoka – not sure why the imperialists get the good deals… I bit the bullet and paid $700 for a two hour flight, one of those trans-Asian-Pacific voyages with hardly enough time for the drink cart to make its strait line from the front to the back of the fuselage.